The Psychological Root of Promiscuity

 If we’re talking about a young girl, like the one I described above, we must look to the parental unit to understand what kind of supervision she receives.
 Parents should be highly involved with their children during the early years to help protect them from the sexual dangers of promiscuity, and parents should know where their children are and what they’re wearing as much as is possible.
 Most promiscuous youngsters are promiscuous because they have insufficient supervision or because they have emotional issues (e.g., depression, current or past abuse) that have not been properly identified by parents or treated by professionals.

-The college years for many young men and women mark the first time they become promiscuous.
+The college years and young people using online dating mark the first time they become promiscuous.
 Away from the protective eyes of parents, newly hatched men and women often let loose and go overboard in an attempt to establish an identity as an independent adult.
 The risks are great during this period when men and women frequently use poor judgment under the influence of drugs or alcohol and thus engage in risky sexual behavior.

 When it comes to promiscuous adults, they’re promiscuous because a proper self-esteem was not created earlier in life.
 As they enter their adult years later, they often get stuck in a rut where they keep engaging in the same sexual behavior because it’s familiar and because that is the identity they have developed over the years: someone who sleeps around and gets an emotional high from sexual trysts.